ogradyc01/GoldenCheetah/Special-Topics_Ride-Processing.md

 GoldenCheetah provides a number of tools to fix/adjust/correct ride data.
 The adjustments can either be executing manually for a specific ride, or automatically during import of rides.

-The configuration of the available tools is done in ['Preferences'] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Data-Fields#processing)
+The configuration of the available tools is done in ['Preferences' -> 'Data Fields'] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Data-Fields#processing)

 * If you set a tool to 'Manual' in the preferences, you have to run it manually per ride through `Tools-><name of the tool>`.
-The values set in preferences then are taken as defaults, which you can still override in a dialog, when running the tool.
+The values set in preferences then are taken as defaults, which you can still override in a dialog box, when running the tool.

-* If you set a tool to 'Auto' in the preferences, the tool is run with the given parameter setting for each ride import you are doing.
+* If you set a tool to 'Auto' in the preferences, the tool is executed with the parameter settings from 'Preferences' for each ride import you are doing.
 You can still run the tool manually with different parameters after the import is done.

-_Note: The fixes are only done to the ride file stored in GoldenCheetah format (.json) - GoldenCheetah does not manipulate any of original data files._
+_Note: The fixes/changes are only done to the ride file stored in GoldenCheetah format (.json) - GoldenCheetah does not manipulate any of original data files._

 ## General: Undo/Redo

 Any changes to the ride data done by the tools explained below, are not immediately stored.
-There are basically three ways to 'Undo' your changes done by the processing tools:
+There are basically three ways to 'Undo' then changes of processing tools:

-* 'Leave without Saving' - you can always end GoldenCheetah without saving your ride data - (depending on your setting GoldenCheetah will ask / or not, if you have done any changes).
+* 'Leave without Saving' - you can always end GoldenCheetah without saving your ride data - (depending on your settings GoldenCheetah will ask / or not, if you have done any changes).
 When going this way ALL changes done since last saving of the ride file is lost.

-* 'Revert to Saved version' - on the 'Side Bar' -> 'Rides' pane, the context menu changes when ride data has changed - it then also offers to 'Revert to saved version'.
+* 'Revert to Saved version' - on the 'Side Bar' -> 'Rides' pane, the context menu changes when ride data has changed - it then also offers a 'Revert to saved version' function.

-* 'Undo/Redo' - in the 'Rides' view - 'Editor' chart, you have and explicit 'Undo/Redo' feature available.
-Every run of a tool is collected into an 'Undo' stack, which is then used to get back to the version of data before running the tool.
-You can also 'Redo' the changes - which then re-applies the changes (only if you did an 'Undo' before.
+* 'Undo/Redo' - in the 'Rides' view - 'Editor' chart, you have an explicit 'Undo/Redo' feature available.
+Every run of a tool is collected into an 'Undo' stack, which can then be used to get back to the version of data before running the tool.
+You can also 'Redo' the changes - which re-applies the changes (only if you did an 'Undo' before.
 See also [Rides - Editor] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_Rides#editor)

 ## Tool: Adjust Torque

 Adjusting torque values allows you to uplift or degrade the torque values when the calibration of your power meter was incorrect.
 It takes a single parameter:

-* Torque Adjust - this defines an absolute value in poinds per square inch or newton meters to modify values by.
+* `Torque Adjust` - this defines an absolute value in poinds per square inch or newton meters to modify values by.
 Negative values are supported. (e.g. enter "1.2 nm" or "-0.5 pi").

 ## Tool: Fix GPS errors